translatorswb/ASR-API/README.md

 ### Simple transcription request

-Transcription requests take in a mono PCM WAVE format file.
-Note that Deepspeech models usually require a certain sampling rate.
+Transcription requests take in an audio file and responds with its transcription.

 #### Request with cURL
 ```